nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Overview</ins>

 The feature to add entries is facilitated by the `EditEntryCommand`.
-Both `Income` and `Expense` can be edited using this one class.
+Both `Income` and `Expense` can be edited using this class.

 <ins>Class Structure</ins>

 The `EditEntryCommand` class has the following attributes:
-- *index*: An object representing the index of the entry in the full financial list.
+- `index`: `int` An object representing the index of the entry in the full financial list.
-- *amount*: An object representing the amount of money used in the transaction.
+- `amount`: `double` An object representing the amount of money used in the transaction.
-- *description*: An object representing the description of the transaction.
+- `description`: `String` An object representing the description of the transaction.
-- *date*: An object representing the date on which the transaction occurred.
+- `date`: `LocalDate` An object representing the date on which the transaction occurred.
-- *category*: New category of the transaction.
+- `category`: `Enum<?>` New category of the transaction.

 The `EditEntryCommand` class has the following method:
-- *execute*
+- `execute`: Edits the entry according to the arguments inputted.

 <ins>Implementation</ins>